KXvira/AI-Financial-Agent/README.md

   - Automatic matching of payments to invoices using Gemini AI
   - Intelligent handling of partial payments and multiple invoices
   - Confidence scoring to identify payments needing review

+- **AI Financial Insights (NEW):**
+  - Conversational AI for financial queries using RAG architecture
+  - Natural language questions about revenue, expenses, and business performance
+  - Real-time data retrieval from MongoDB with AI-powered analysis
+  - Actionable business recommendations and insights

 - **Financial Analytics:**
   - Transaction trend analysis and visualization